 Unfortunately, the sub-category “frugivorous” is hardly ever mentioned outside scientific literature, and therefore, most people erroneously perceive Chimpanzees as typical omnivores that regularly eat meat and as a consequence see our own species-appropriate diet as a “typical” omnivore diet.
 Thus, specifying the dietary classification of chimpanzees and bonobos matters!

 - “Chimpanzees are highly frugivorous; over 70% of the diet of most populations consists of ripe fruit.”
-(Craig Britton Stanford, Henry T. Bunn Meat-Eating and Human Evolution; Oxford University Press; 2001; p.127)
+(Stanford, C. B. & Bunn, H.T., Meat-Eating and Human Evolution, 2001)

-- “Although they are mainly frugivorous, and meat composes less than 5% of the diet annually.“ (Craig Britton Stanford, Henry T. Bunn; Meat-Eating and Human Evolution; Oxford University Press 2001; p.124)
+- “Although they are mainly frugivorous, and meat composes less than 5% of the diet annually.“ (Stanford, C. B. & Bunn, H.T., Meat-Eating and Human Evolution, 2001)

-- A faecal biomarkers analysis (Sistiaga et al. 2005) backed-up that in some chimpanzee population consume around 5%, some individual up to 10% meat.
-However, they also reveal, that other analyzed population are high-carb consumer, with very little animal-based foods in their diet and eat meat only around once a month: “little is known about the proportions of animal protein intake necessary to influence hominin biology… Meat intake in common chimpanzees has been estimated to be around 5% of the diet in some populations and up to 10% in some individuals… However the Kanyawara chimpanzees are not frequent hunters.
-Their diet includes ~75% ripe fruits and ~20% leaves and piths, all of which supply energy in the form of carbohydrates and protein rather than lipids… Insect-eating by Kanyawara chimpanzees is extremely rare… The average chimpanzee in Kanyawara probably eats meat only about once per month…” (Sistiaga A., Wrangham R., Rothman J.M., Summons R.E., New Insights into the Evolution of the Human Diet from Faecal Biomarker Analysis in Wild Chimpanzee and Gorilla Faeces.
-PLOS ONE , 2015)
+- A fecal biomarkers analysis (Sistiaga et al. 2005) backed up that some chimpanzee populations consume around 5%, and some individuals up to 10% meat.
+However, they also reveal that other analyzed populations are high-carb consumer, with very little animal-based food in their diet, and eat meat only around once a month: “little is known about the proportions of animal protein intake necessary to influence hominin biology… Meat intake in common chimpanzees has been estimated to be around 5% of the diet in some populations and up to 10% in some individuals… However, the Kanyawara chimpanzees are not frequent hunters.
+Their diet includes ~75% ripe fruits and ~20% leaves and piths, all of which supply energy in the form of carbohydrates and protein rather than lipids… Insect-eating by Kanyawara chimpanzees is extremely rare… The average chimpanzee in Kanyawara probably eats meat only about once per month…” (Sistiaga A. et al., 2015)

-- “Most nonhuman primates prey on vertebrates….
-However, meat typically accounts for only small proportions of feeding time and of total energy and protein intake, and quantitative data are inconsistent with the energy shortfall hypothesis.
+- “Most nonhuman primates prey on vertebrates… However, meat typically accounts for only small proportions of feeding time and of total energy and protein intake, and quantitative data are inconsistent with the energy shortfall hypothesis.
 Plant Source Foods and/or invertebrates are presumably the main protein sources, even for chimpanzees.”
-(David P. Watts; Meat eating by non-human primates: a review and synthesis.
-Journal of Human Evolution; Vol 149; 2020)
+(David P. Watts; Meat eating by non-human primates: a review and synthesis, 2020)

 - “Chimpanzee diets are highly variable, but in all cases dominated by ripe fruit… The diet was dominated by the fruit of four species and leaves of two species, although the composition of the diet varied from month to month, remaining diverse.
 Figs were consumed throughout much of the year, and in consequence, should perhaps be regarded as a staple, rather than fallback, food.”
-(Newton-Fisher N.E.; University of Cambridge; The diet of chimpanzees in the Budongo Forest Reserve, Uganda; African Journal of Ecology; 2001)
+(Newton-Fisher N.E., The diet of chimpanzees, 2001)

 - In a Harvard study in Uganda, Chimpanzees are referred to as specialized frugivores.
-(Wrangham et al. 1993; The Value of Figs to Chimpanzees.
-International Journal of Anthropology; Vol.14; p.243-256).
+(Wrangham et al. The Value of Figs to Chimpanzees, 1993)

 Dietary classification of chimpanzees